Where are they now? PSG’s last starting XI before the Qatar takeover

 Yes, that is the same Kebano – the owner of the best name in football – who’s been a trusty performer for Fulham in the Championship.

 The winger spent five years in the Parisiens’ academy before making his debut in the second half of the 2010-11 campaign.
 He made just nine appearances in total for PSG before moving to Caen.

 Subsequent transfers to Charleroi and Genk eventually led him to Craven Cottage in 2016, where remains to this day.

 Erdinc spent two seasons in Paris as a mainstay in the frontline.
 But as soon as the Qatari money started flooding in, his chances dropped and he was out the door come winter.

 A three-year spell with Rennes and a two-year stint with Saint-Etienne followed, then so did plenty of short spells with Hannover, Guingamp, Metz, İstanbul Basaksehir, Antalyaspor and Fenerbache.

-You can now find the marksman playing for his fourth Turkish Super Lig side: Fatih Karagumruk.
+You can now find the 35-year-old marksman playing for his sixth Turkish club: Umraniyespor.